Magui4321/PBL_PROJECT_Smart-Fridge-Guardian-/README.md

 Stores photo files in S3.
 Executes expiration check logic (triggered by EventBridge on a schedule).
 Triggers SNS to send notifications.

+## Frontend and Dashboard:

+Web Dashboard: Displays refrigerator contents, event logs, etc. Can be part of the App or a separate page.